 What do you do about a white nationalist pastor?
-One such who calls himself “Super Lutheran” has been hosting a podcast on the neo-Nazi podcast network “The Right Stuff” network called “The Godcast.”
-It turns out he is an actual Lutheran pastor and describes himself as “particularly Lutheran” while he espouses racist and white nationalist ideology on social media and in his podcasts.
+One such who calls himself "Super Lutheran" has been hosting a podcast on the neo-Nazi podcast network "The Right Stuff" network called "The Godcast."
+It turns out he is an actual Lutheran pastor and describes himself as "particularly Lutheran" while he espouses racist and white nationalist ideology on social media and in his podcasts.
 We wanted to know who this guy is, so we found out.
-We present to you: “Super Lutheran
+We present to you: "Super Lutheran"

 "Super Lutheran" and The Godcast Show